FOREX-Easing expectations send euro lower

 By Patrick Graham

-LONDON, March 7 (Reuters) - The euro fell by around half a percent at the start of the run-in to a European Central Bank meeting on Thursday widely expected to ease monetary policy further to help shore up still shaky euro zone growth.
+LONDON, March 7 (Reuters) - The euro dipped almost half a percent at the start of the run-in to a European Central Bank meeting on Thursday widely expected to ease monetary policy further to help shore up still shaky euro zone growth.

-The ECB is expected to push interest rates further into negative territory and make some kind of adjustment to its bond buying programme, but after the bank disappointed many in markets in December, traders are loathe to bet more heavily against the single currency.
+The bank is expected to push interest rates further into negative territory and make some kind of adjustment to its bond buying programme, but after the bank disappointed many in markets in December, traders are loathe to bet heavily against the euro.

-Positioning data on Friday showed the first rise in dollar “longs” - or bets it will rise - since mid-January, but mixed messages in Friday’s U.S. labour report and other data have largely halted further progress at around $1.0950.
+Positioning data on Friday showed the first rise in dollar “longs” - or bets it will rise - since mid-January, but mixed messages in Friday’s U.S. labour report and other data have largely halted further progress.

-Traders also said there had been a handful of big orders - possibly from corporate buyers - that had artificially lifted the euro on Friday.
-Against that, Monday’s fall only took it some of the way back towards last week’s low of $1.0825.

 “I think there is still a higher likelihood that they overdeliver and the euro goes down to around $1.08, maybe the high $1.07s,” said Ulrich Leuchtmann, head of currencies research at Commerzbank in Frankfurt.